-Birkwood Primary Pupil premium strategy statement 31.12.22
+Birkwood Primary Pupil premium strategy statement 31.12.23

-This statement details our school's use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged pupils.
-Our strategy uses the DfE 2022 guidance; Using pupil premium: guidance for school leaders document.
+This statement details our school's use of pupil premium (and recovery premium for the 2023 to 2024 academic year) funding to help improve the attainment of our disadvantaged pupils.
+Our strategy uses the DfE guidance.